Of Gods and Men: The Daybreak Empire

 Reviews

-- The game features lovely sprite work and a nice variety of maps, creating an engaging world that expands as you progress through the chapters.
+- The game features lovely sprite work and a nice variety of maps, creating a sense of expansion as players progress through chapters.

 - Character variance is commendable, allowing for diverse army configurations and strategies despite having only three troop types.

-- The game suffers from significant balancing issues, with hero characters being overpowered while standard units feel weak and ineffective.
+- The game suffers from significant balancing issues, with hero characters being overpowered while standard units feel weak and often die in one hit.

-- The gameplay can become repetitive and lacks depth, with many battles being easily won by simply overwhelming the enemy with heroes.
+- The gameplay can become repetitive and lacks depth, with many battles being easily won by simply waiting for enemies to attack.

-- Technical issues, such as bugs and a cumbersome user interface, detract from the overall experience and can lead to frustrating gameplay moments.
+- Technical issues, such as bugs and a cumbersome user interface, detract from the overall experience, making it frustrating at times.

 - 27 % positive mentions